elchris/easysql/README.md

 easysql
 =======

-EasySQL aims to simplify certain aspects of working more optimally with SQL for Performance, Security and Readability
+Work more optimally with SQL for Performance, Security and Readability

 Sample Usage:
 =============